Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 In conclusion, families should visit the Financial Readiness Program manager at their current installation, and check into budgeting for their upcoming move.
 A little fiscal planning before your move can save a lot of headaches later.

 There are several things which get families into financial problems in the Netherlands.
 The one that causes the most trouble is the use of the telephone.
 Unlike American phone service, there is a charge for local calls.
-Whenever you call someone you will pay for the call.
-The longer you talk the more it will cost.
+Whenever you call someone, you will pay for the call.
+The longer you talk, the more it will cost.
 Calling long distance is even more expensive.
-There are several alternatives to using the Netherlands phone system for making long distance calls: calling plans, calling cards as well as five-digit prefixes.
+There are several alternatives to using the Netherlands phone system for making long distance calls such as calling plans, calling cards as well as five-digit prefixes.
 Be sure to check out all the options available.